 The name and signature of the person certifying the facts stated in the application are required.
 That person should be a vested owner or a current owner who derived the renewal copyright from the vested owner, or the authorized agent of a vested owner or current owner.
-The Office will accept a handwritten, typed, or printed signature.
-If the signature is handwritten, the first and last name of the person who certified the application should be typed or printed in the space marked "Typed or printed name."
 The date of certification should also be provided.